BELT: Old-School Backdoor Attacks can Evade the State-of-the-Art Defense with Backdoor Exclusivity Lifting: Methodology

 It is noteworthy that the fuzzy triggers carried by cover samples are generated using a masking-based approach.
 In this process, a portion of the original trigger is randomly masked to create multiple distinct fuzzy triggers, with the default masking ratio set to 20\%.
 Figure \ref{fig:cover_trigger} illustrates an example of a fuzzy trigger in the cover sample.
 Therefore, the complete poisoned training set consists of three parts: a clean dataset $(x, y) \in D$, a dirty dataset $(x_t, y_t) \in D_t$, and a cover dataset $(x_c, y) \in D_c$.
 In the experiments below, the poisoning rate is composed of the dirty sample rate and the cover sample rate, with the default ratio being 50:50.

 \textbf{Pipeline Overview.} The entire injection process of \backdoorname is illustrated in ~\autoref{fig:overview}.
-Similar to previous data poisoning-based backdoor attacks \cite{chen2017targeted, gu2017badnets, li2020invisible, nguyen2020input}, we initially generate triggers and modify labels to $y_t$ to create a set of poisoned samples $D_t$.
-To improve the backdoor \metricname, we randomly mask the triggers to produce fuzzy triggers, forming a set of cover samples $D_c$.
-It is important to note that, to sever the link between fuzzy triggers and the backdoor, the labels of cover samples remain unchanged.
-Subsequently, the poisoned, cover, and benign samples from the original training set are employed as training data for the backdoored model.
+Regular backdoor attacks \cite{chen2017targeted, gu2017badnets, li2020invisible, nguyen2020input} involve mixing poison samples ($D_t$) which carry triggers (e.g., a white circle) and incorrect labels into the training set.
+Beyond this, BELT also mixes cover samples ($D_c$) with fuzzy triggers (e.g., incomplete white circles) and correct labels to enhance the backdoor exclusivity.
+The training set comprises the clean dataset $D$, the poison dataset $D_t$, and the cover dataset $D_c$, which implant a highly exclusive backdoor in the victim model through standard training procedures.
 We consider two prevalent attack scenarios for \backdoorname: data outsourcing and model outsourcing.
 In the data outsourcing scenario, attackers can influence the training data but cannot manipulate the loss function.
 The backdoored model in the data outsourcing scenario is optimized using the loss formula \autoref{eq:DOloss}.
 In the model outsourcing scenario, attackers can further enhance the backdoor attack effect by utilizing the momentum center loss \autoref{eq:MCloss} to increase the distance between triggers and blurred triggers in the feature space.
 Finally, the backdoored model is released into public communities such as HuggingFace or GitHub, leading to unpredictable consequences \cite{jiang2022empirical}.